 Consider the unusual element in blocking the vehicle

-Still citing the pollution caused by the transportation process, on September 1, people continued to call on each other to block trucks carrying ash and slag from the factory.
-They carried pre-printed banners, and even the elderly and children joined in.
+Still citing the pollution caused by the transportation process, on September 1, people continued to call on each other to block the trucks carrying ash and slag from the factory.
+They carried pre-printed banners, including the elderly and children.
 This complicated the security and order situation.

 "We must examine and clarify the motives and purposes of why people keep taking to the streets.
-It is no longer simply an environmental issue, but there are other factors involved," Colonel Thuong said.
+It is not simply an environmental issue here, but there are other factors as well," Colonel Thuong commented.

 Local authorities point out unusual factors